On this page

 Get started

-This guide walks you through the email authenticator user journeys for both magic links and OTP and details how to integrate the email enrollment and challenge flows into your app.
+This guide discusses the email authenticator user journeys for both magic links and OTP.
+The guide also details how to integrate the email enrollment and challenge flows into your app.
 For more details, see the following sections in this guide:

 Configuration